 “What is that” my Ator born mistress asked me.

 “This is an Mikate, a truly Parnan dish.
 This piece of food represents all four tribes of Parna.”

 I lifted up the metaphorical representation of the Kingdom and took a bite.
-The bread was crisp on the outside and chewy in the middle as filled with salty and savory flavors of the Toftskinka.
-This particular Toftskinka was made more with sage and rosemary, which gave a fuller more complex taste.
+The bread was crisp on the outside and chewy in the middle and filled with salty and savory flavors of the Toftskinka.
+This particular Toftskinka was made more with sage and rosemary, which gave it a fuller more complex taste.
 All this was before the of horsebane’s burn that brought tears to my eye and caused my nose to run.
 As I chewed I let out a sigh of satisfaction.